 We generally provide a 25-year standard warranty for the solar panels that we manufacture for defects in materials and workmanship.
 The warranty provides that we will repair or replace any defective solar panels during the warranty period.
-In addition, we pass through to customers long-term warranties from the original equipment manufacturers of certain system components, such as inverters.
-Warranties of 25 years from solar panel suppliers are standard in the solar industry, while certain system components carry warranty periods ranging from five to 20 years.
+Warranties of 25 years from solar panel suppliers are standard in the solar industry.